sheetbase/cli_v1/README.md

 #### Options

-- `--detail`: Detail help.
+- `-d,--detail`: Detail help.

 ### *

-Any other command ends of running: npm run <cmd>.
+Any other command will run: npm run <cmd>.

 ## Development